dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/analyzers.md

 ::: moniker-end

-::: moniker range="< aspnetcore-3.0"
+::: moniker range="= aspnetcore-2.2"

 ## Package installation

-`Microsoft.AspNetCore.Mvc.Api.Analyzers` can be added with one of the following approaches:
+Install the [Microsoft.AspNetCore.Mvc.Api.Analyzers](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Api.Analyzers) NuGet package with one of the following approaches:

 ### [Visual Studio](#tab/visual-studio)

-* From the **Package Manager Console** window:
+From the **Package Manager Console** window:
   * Go to **View** > **Other Windows** > **Package Manager Console**.
   * Navigate to the directory in which the *ApiConventions.csproj* file exists.
   * Execute the following command: